lvps/389ds-server/README.md

 Server URI for tasks that connect via LDAP.
 Since tasks are running on the same server as 389DS, this will be localhost in most cases, no need to customize it.

+#### dirsrv_use_mdb
+Default: `unset` - Can be changed: Yes

+Starting from version 3.0.0 of 389ds, new instances are no longer created with BerkeleyDB by default but with LMDB (mdb).
+Depending on the operating system's packaged version of 389ds, newly created instances may still be created with BDB.
+If this variable is unset, the effect would be that of using the default db lib for the installed version of 389ds.
+Setting this variable to true will force the installer to use LMDB.

+#### dirsrv_mdb_max_size
+Default: `unset` - Can be changed: Yes

+Sets the maximum database size (0 to compute it based on disk size up to 1GB).
+If left unset, the default value of the installed version of 389ds will be used.
+This only makes sense together with `dirsrv_use_mdb: true`.

 #### dirsrv_factory
 Default: `false` · Can be changed: Yes